Seraphim J Rose Patel

 Seraphim completed his MBA at Bath University School of Management in December 2015.
 He was awarded a Distinction for his thesis on ‘A study of the safe implementation and use of electronic prescribing for Systemic Anti-Cancer Therapy’.

 Seraphim’s project, "A Whole Person, Whole System Approach to Integration: Reducing Costs While Improving Individual and System Outcomes,” was shortlisted in the Commissioning Support Services category of the HSJ Efficiency Awards 2012.
-The project, which he undertook in collaboration with a colleague from social care, looks at the urgent need to develop measures of whole system working.
+The project, which he undertook in collaboration with a social care practitioner, looks at the urgent need for tools which enable whole system working.
 It describes the development of a simple and practical set of measures for benchmarking and analysing local use of whole system resources as the basis for discussion and planning.
 His recent article Quality Assurance Tool: Taking a Whole-system Approach summarises this work and was published in Nursing Management Journal, December 2014.

-A Nursing Times 2010 finalist in the category of achieving effective quality healthcare through clinical excellence, Seraphim has written over 20 publications on quality assurance, audit, clinical governance, change management, leadership and patient experience.
-In addition he has spoken at national conferences such as Clinical Audit, Essence of Care, Mental Health Congress and Dementia UK.
+Seraphim has written over 20 publications on quality assurance, audit, clinical governance, change management, leadership and patient experience.
+He has spoken at national conferences including Clinical Audit, Essence of Care, Mental Health Congress and Dementia UK and, in 2010, he was a Nursing Times finalist in the category of achieving effective quality healthcare through clinical excellence.

 It is the commitment of leaders, not the use of surveys, that will properly harness the power of patient experience, argue Seraphim J. Rose Patel and colleagues.

 Seraphim Rose Patel explains, with a colleague, how a whole person, whole system approach can reduce NHS and social care costs.

 The introduction of care navigators has revolutionised services for a London mental health trust’s older patients.
 Caroline Leveaux and colleagues explain.